jvictor-jpg/TryHackMe-CTFs/01. Pickle Rick/README.md

     <li>A Change Log discussing previous versions.</li>
 </ol>

-Once we click on the change log, we can see a big issue was solved between versions 1.2 and 1.3: in the former, a directory called "/tmp.zip" kept being created.
+Once we click on the change log, we can see a big issue was solved between versions 1.2 and 1.3: in the former, a directory called "/tmp.zip" kept being created.<br>
 ![THM Framework Change Log](image-8.png)

 This means the Acme IT Support Page probably has the "/tmp.zip" as well.
-We access it via our browser and the file is automatically downloaded.
+We access it via our browser and the file is automatically downloaded.<br>

 ![tmp.zip File](image-9.png)

-Open it and, surely enough, there's our fourth flag!
+Open it and, surely enough, there's our fourth flag!<br>

 ![Fourth Flag](image-10.png)

-###Task 4 - Developer Tools - Inspector
+### Task 4 - Developer Tools - Inspector
 As recommended through the task, we now dive into the Acme IT "News" page.

 ![Acme IT Support Page](image-11.png)